Theatre - Costume Design and Technology ,Minor

 With over 300 options available, Global Education programs give students a breadth of knowledge in arts and culture distinctly different from their own.
 Whether in a foreign country, in the U.S. or online, students learn to adapt and persevere through a program that provides them with a chance to look inside themselves in a way they haven't done before, growing their self-confidence along the way.

 Minor programs enable students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
-A minor in costume design and technology can help graduates as they pursue careers in teaching, pattern making, costume design, first hand, shop management, set dressing, entrepreneurship, and aging and dyeing costumes.
+A minor in costume design and technology can help graduates as they pursue careers in teaching, pattern making, costume design, shop management, and aging and dyeing costumes; positions such as first hand and set dresser; and entrepreneurship opportunities.

 School of Music, Dance and Theatre